chrisbouchard/namespaced-wireguard-vpn/README.md

 ## Future Work/TODO

 - Consider using `sd_notify` for service scripts to provide a status.
-- Provide a way to disable the tunnel if desired.
 - Once systemd 247 is widely available (probably when Fedora 34 is released), switch to using `LoadCredentials=` for the WireGuard private key.